If your child loves dinosaurs, this is a science experiment that is sure to WOW them!

 Use your spatula to mix the flour and salt together in this step.
 This is to ensure you don’t have any clumps of either ingredient.

-Get your preschooler involved: Any chance to use a spatula and my daughter is all for it!
+Get your child involved: Any chance to use a spatula and my daughter is all for it!

 Step 4: Add a cup of warm water and mix well